-We demonstrated that heterozygous mutant MENX rats develop NETs similar to the homozygous animals but have a significantly longer life span.
+We demonstrate here that heterozygous mutant MENX rats develop NETs similar to the homozygous animals but have a significantly longer life span.
 Pheochromocytomas and pituitary adenomas in p27+/mut rats morphologically resemble those occurring in p27mut/mut animals.
 The expression signature of tumors from animals with a different dosage of p27 was similar in pituitary adenomas but differed in pheochromocytomas.
-Unlike p27mut/mut animals that mainly show parafollicular C-cell hyperplasia, p27+/mut rats develop locally invasive and metastatic MTC.
+Unlike p27mut/mut animals that mainly show parafollicular CCH, p27+/mut rats develop locally invasive and metastatic MTC.